hfxunlp/transformer/README.md

 Learning rate schedule model needed according to the paper.

+### `utils.py`

+Functions for basic features, for example, freeze / unfreeze parameters of models, padding list of tensors to same size on assigned dimension.

 ### `translator.py`

 Provide an encapsulation for the whole translation procedure with which you can use the trained model in your application easier.